Modeling frequency instability in high-quality resonant experiments

 For simplicity, we will consider a PSD which exhibits a single peak for $\omega>0$.
 (As $C_{\delta\omega}(t)$ and $S_{\delta\omega}(\omega)$ are both real and even, it must exhibit a reflected peak for $\omega<0$.)
 Numerically, it will be simplest to simulate a peak described by a Lorentzian.
 Therefore in our work, we fix

 where $\delta\omega_0$ represents the typical amplitude of jittering, $\omega_j$ is its peak frequency, and $2/\tau$ is the linewidth of the peak.
+(In \appref{perturbative}, we also include results for general $S_{\delta\omega}$.)
 Benchmark parameter values for the receiver cavity in the Dark SRF experiment are displayed in \tabref{parameters}.
 The PSD in \eqref{Sdelomega} corresponds to an autocorrelation function

 We see that the dominant jittering frequency $\omega_j$ gives an oscillatory pattern to $\delta\omega(t)$, and $\tau$ represents the timescale on which its correlations decay.
 The upper and middle plots of \figref{jittering} show how the behavior of $\delta\omega(t)$ varies with $\tau$ and $\omega_j$, respectively.
 Note that if $\omega_j\gg2/\tau$, the jittering is nearly oscillatory, while if $\omega_j\ll2/\tau$, the oscillatory behavior is washed out.